mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ### Runtime allocation: new

-Pointers are sort of an alias for memory accessed which could be accessed by named variables (memory allocated in compile time), however we can allocate memory in runtime with the operator `new`, runtime allocated memory can be freed with the operator `delete`
+Pointers are a sort of alias for accessed memory, which could be accessed by named variables (memory allocated at compile time).
+However, we can allocate memory at runtime with the `new` operator.
+Runtime-allocated memory can be freed with the `delete` operator.

-Advantages of runtime allocated memory:
+Advantages of runtime-allocated memory:

-- Memory is allocated only when needed
+- Memory is allocated only when needed.

-Drawbacks of runtime allocated memory:
+Drawbacks of runtime-allocated memory:

-- Memory allocated by `new` must be freed using the operator `delete` otherwise we have a *memory leak* which is memory allocated but unused, if it grows too large it can halt the execution of the program
+- Memory allocated by `new` must be freed using the `delete` operator; otherwise, we have a *memory leak*, which is memory that is allocated but unused.
+If it grows too large, it can halt the execution of the program.
-- An attempt of freeing a block of memory previously freed results in an undefined behavior i.e. don't use `delete` twice on the same block of memory in succession
+- An attempt to free a block of memory that has been previously freed results in undefined behavior, i.e., don't use `delete` twice on the same block of memory in succession.

-Additional notes regarding runtime allocated memory
+Additional notes regarding runtime-allocated memory:

-- Ordinary variable have their values stored in a memory region called the **stack**, memory allocated with `new` have their values stored in a memory region called the **heap**
+- Ordinary variables have their values stored in a memory region called the **stack**.
+Memory allocated with `new` has its values stored in a memory region called the **heap**.

 ```cpp
 // p_int address = 0x0065fd40